 What all these debts have in common is that you will have to pay with after-tax kroner.
 That means if you put your nose to the grindstone and dedicate yourself to earning more money to pay off the debt, you will also accumulate more taxes owed.
 It’s a hamster wheel of misery.

 National database of debtors

 As an international, you may have a different approach to paying bills than is common in Denmark.

 In many cultures, the first bill is just a suggestion, and the second 30 days later is a reminder, and you don’t really have to pay until you get that one with the big pink line across the top saying final notification.

 Not in Denmark.
 If you don’t pay a bill the first time you receive it, it will be back within 10 days with a hefty “late fee” on top.
-After another couple of weeks, there will be another demand and another late fee, and then finally “indkasso”, a debt-collection service that is supposedly not run by Danish gangsters, but might be, depending on whom you owe your debt to.
+After another couple of weeks, there will be another demand and another late fee, and then finally “inkasso”, a debt-collection service that is supposedly not run by Danish gangsters, but might be, depending on whom you owe your debt to.

-You might also be listed in RKI, the national database of people who owe money.
+You might also be listed in RKI, the nationwide database of people who owe money.
 Every big company in Denmark subscribes to RKI, which means that if you’re listed in the database you’ll have trouble getting an apartment, job, gasoline card, or mobile-phone contract.